Iga Swiatek defeats Coco Gauff at the French Open and will face Jasmine Paolini in the final

 Putting aside a three-set, second-round victory over four-time major champion Naomi Osaka, when she was forced to save a match point, Swiatek has ceded a total of merely 17 games in her other five matches in Paris.

-Displaying her usual brand of powerful-but-clean groundstrokes, Swiatek needed only 10 winners to advance on Thursday, in part because she made only 14 unforced errors — while Gauff finished with 39.
+Displaying her usual brand of powerful-but-clean groundstrokes, Swiatek needed only 10 winners to advance on Thursday, because she made only 14 unforced errors — while Gauff finished with 39.

+“For the most part, I do think I had the right idea,” Gauff said, “but I think I just made too many errors.”

 This is what Swiatek does to whoever is across the net, particularly on clay: With defense and precision, she makes them hit so many shots that eventually the mistakes are bound to come.

-Note: This story has been corrected to show that Justine Henin’s three straight titles at Roland Garros came in 2005-2007, not 2007-2009.